 When you click on the VB Application wizard, the introduction dialog box will appear, as shown in Figure 37.2.
 As you are not loading any default setting, just click on the Next button.

 After clicking the Next button, the interface type dialog box will be displayed, as shown in Figure 37.3.
-There are three choices of interface for your project, as we currently not creating a Multiple Document Interface (MDI), we choose Single Document Interface (SDI).
+There are three choices of interface available for your project.
+As we currently not creating a Multiple Document Interface (MDI), we choose Single Document Interface (SDI).
 You can also type the project name in the textbox below, here I am using MyFirstMenu.

 Clicking the Next button wiill bring up a list of menus and submenus that you can add them to your application.
 Check to select a menu item and uncheck to unselect a menu item as shown in Figure 37.4.
 Let say we choose all the menus and click next, then you will get an interface comprises File, Edit, View and Help menus, as shown in Figure 37.5

 When you click on any menu item, a list of drop-down submenu items will be displayed.
 For example, if you click on the File menu, the list of submenu items such as New, Open, Save, Save As and more will be displayed, as shown in Figure 37.6

 Clicking on any of the dropped down menu item will show the code associated with it, and this is where you can modify the code to suit your programming needs.
 For example, clicking on the item Open will reveal the following code:

 Now, I will show you how to modify the code in order to open a graphic file and display it in an image box.
 For this program, you have to insert a Image box into the form.
 Next add the following lines so that the user can open graphic files of different formats.